-Bob served in the Air Force and graduated from the University of Florida.
-Early in his contracting career Bob was appointed by the Governor to serve as a board member on the Florida Construction Industry Licensing Board.
-He has also served on the Board of several National Contractor Associations and was also a past board member on the Construction Advisory Board for both the University of Florida and the University of North Florida.
+Bob Fleckenstein served proudly in the United States Air Force and graduated from the University of Florida.
+Early in his contracting career, Bob was appointed by the Governor to serve as a board member on the Florida Construction Industry Licensing Board.
+He has also served on the Board of several National Contractor Associations and was a past board member on the Construction Advisory Board for both the University of Florida and the University of North Florida.
 Bob was the President of Summit Contractors Group, Inc. until he retired.

-Bob has lived in Jacksonville since 1969 and lives with his wife Rea in Mandarin
+Bob has lived in Jacksonville since 1969 and currently lives in Mandarin with his wife, Rea.

-Prior to holding this position, Judge Swanson served as the Circuit Court Judge, First Judicial Circuit, April 2003 to July 2011.
-Appointed by Governor Jeb Bush.
-Additionally, he served as a County Court Judge, Santa Rosa County, May 2000 to April 2003.
-Appointed by Governor Jeb Bush.
-Preceding that Judge Swanson was a Military Judge, Navy and Marine Corps Trial Judiciary, 1982 to 1985.
+Prior to holding this position, Judge Swanson served as the Circuit Court Judge, First Judicial Circuit, from April 2003 to July 2011 and was appointed by Governor Jeb Bush.
+Additionally, he served as a County Court Judge, Santa Rosa County, from May 2000 to April 2003, also appointed by Governor Jeb Bush.
+Preceding that Judge Swanson was a Military Judge, Navy and Marine Corps Trial Judiciary, from 1982 to 1985.

 Upon retirement from the United States Navy, Judge Swanson served as an Assistant State Attorney, First Judicial Circuit, from August 1995 to May 2000.
 He was designated Special Prosecutor for cases of significance, 1998 to 2000.